Reviewed by Katelyn Hagerty, FNP

 It can be consumed with or without food, but to build the right concentrations in your system it should be taken at the same time every day.

-It may be between one and four weeks before you see results with citalopram, and you should keep taking it even when you feel generally good.
+It may be between one and four weeks before you see results with citalopram, and you should keep taking it morning or night even when you feel generally good.

 Citalopram withdrawal symptoms can be unpleasant—and include effects like numbness, tingling, anxiety, confusion, headaches, nausea and sweating.